emildalalyan/libquant/README.md

 - Maximum number of channels is **(2^64)-1**
 - Maximum sample rate is **(2^64)-1 Hz**
 - Number of samples is storing as *size_t*, its width **depends on platform.**
+- Each channel must have the same number of samples.

 ### Requirements
 - **C99** (**C17** is recommended) or **C++11** compliant compiler.